godspeedelbow/writing/async-await.md

 - **no callback functions** means less boiler plate and less indentation
 - a **single, shared function scope** removes the need to 'pass data around' - _it's just there_

-## A non-trivial example
+## A trivial example

 The power of `async/await` truly shines in situations where there are multiple asynchronous operations that need to be composed in to a single result.

 Consider the following functionality:
-- fetch a user and their posts (in parallel)
+- fetch a user and their posts (in parallel, to speed up execution)
 - get the comments on those posts
 - parse the posts with the comments
-- log the user and the parsed posts

 You can implement the above functionality with `async/await` quite elegantly as follows.